Development of subminiature multi-sensor hot-wire probes

 Abstract

-Limitations on the spatial resolution of multisensor hot wire probes have precluded accurate measurements of Reynolds stresses very near solid surfaces in wind tunnels and in many practical aerodynamic flows.
-The fabrication, calibration and qualification testing of very small single horizontal and X-array hot-wire probes which are intended to be used near solid boundaries in turbulent flows where length scales are particularly small, is described.
+Limitations on the spatial resolution of multi-sensor hot-wire probes have precluded accurate measurements of Reynolds stresses very near (Y+ < 100) solid surfaces in wind tunnels and in many practical aerodynamic flows.
+This report describes the fabrication, calibration, and qualification testing of very small, single horizontal and X-array hot-wire probes which are intended to be used near solid boundaries in turbulent flows where length scales are particularly small.
 Details of the sensor fabrication procedure are reported, along with information needed to successfully operate the probes.
 As compared with conventional probes, manufacture of the subminiature probes is more complex, requiring special equipment and careful handling.
-The subminiature probes tested were more fragile and shorter lived than conventional probes; they obeyed the same calibration laws but with slightly larger experimental uncertainty.
-In spite of these disadvantages, measurements of mean statistical quantities and spectra demonstrate the ability of the subminiature sensors to provide the measurements in the near wall region of turbulent boundary layers that are more accurate than conventional sized probes.
+The subminiature probes tested were more fragile and shorter-lived than conventional probes; they obeyed the same calibration laws but with slightly larger experimental uncertainty.
+In spite of these disadvantages, measurements of mean statistical quantities and spectra demonstrate the ability of the subminiature sensors to provide measurements in the near-wall region of turbulent boundary layers that are more accurate than conventional-sized probes.
+Results obtained also point out the important and subtle effects of turbulence anisotropy on measurements from conventional probes.

 Type